MOTOR VEHICLE SAFETY

 Internal Self-Insurance for Vehicle Repairs

-WSU maintains an internal self-insurance fund, the Vehicle Accident Loss Reserve Fund, for repair of University-owned vehicles for which departments pay premiums.
+WSU maintains an internal self-insurance fund, the Vehicle Accident Loss Reserve Fund, for repair of University vehicles for which departments pay premiums.

 The department that owns the vehicle pays the annual premiums.
 Risk Management collects and deposits annual premiums submitted by departments into the fund.